Deepakraj0075/Track_Numbers_Python/README.md

 # Track_Numbers_Python
 Tracking Mobile Numbers from the received input of the users that displays the Country and Carrier in which the number is registered.
-Library used here is 'phonenumbers, Folium'.
+Library used here is 'phonenumbers, folium'.

 Enter the mobile number you want to track :
 It will show you the place & what service it is using (Airtel, Jio, etc).